 The minds behind influencer platforms realize that it is not just about accurately scoring influence, but more importantly to allow brands to determine the influencer in their market space AND to make it easier to connect with these people.
 When both of these functions become easier for brand marketers to execute, then we will see the true value of digital influence tools come to fruition.

-SocialChorus is in the right direction.
+SocialChorus is in the right direction for DRIP MARKETING STRATEGY TACTICS.
 They offer a way to identify “influencer by connections” and reach out to them to attempt to create brand ambassadors.
 This is often done on a rewards basis, so I throw some caution there.
 Sometimes your actions might be perceived a “bought influence” and if that is the perception, your influence marketing can backfire on you.
 Moving forward, all of these platforms are opening up their APIs.
 This means that one company can do the influence scoring and provide another platform the data.
 Going forward power-combined integrated solutions among platform providers will emerge such that some will do the scoring and other will handle the engagement activities.
-None of these tools cross correlate an individual on all the channels well.
+None of these tools cross-correlate an individual on all the channels well.
 For instance, blogging can have no contribution to an influence score.
 There is no correlation between the SocialSteve Blog and the @SocialSteve twitter account.
 This does not play into the algorithm of the influence tool.